perceptimatic/boothroyd-k/README.md

 <details>
 <summary>Using phone or character level transcripts</summary>
-By default, run_k_value.sh takes in word-level transcripts and turns them into phone level transcripts with the function 'split_text'.
+By default, run_k_value.sh takes in word-level transcripts and turns them into character level transcripts with the function 'split_text'.
 Phone and character transcripts can be used by commenting out the call to split_text in the 'Data prep' section of run_k_value.sh.
 <details>
 <summary>Phone level transcript details</summary>